jessepav/lacygoill-wiki-backup/vim/autocmd.md

                   "~

 ##
-## Why shouldn't I wrap all one-shot autocmds inside an augroup?
+## Why shouldn't I wrap a one-shot autocmd inside an augroup all the time?

-First, `++once`  is clearly  meant, among  other things, to  make the  code less verbose, and get rid of the augroup:
+First, `++once`  is clearly  meant, among  other things, to  make the  code less verbose, and to get rid of the augroup:

 > Before: